SooYou/plugged/test/README.md

 In order to make the test run successfully you need to have the following requirements set:

-1. add test.json in test folder.
+Add test.json in test folder.
 It should look like this:

 ```JavaScript
 {